Book a Free Strategy Call

 - Actions:

-- Review & Publish: The generated text and images are compiled into a draft in the CMS (e.g., WordPress) and a notification is sent to a human editor for final review and approval before publishing.
+- Review and publish: the generated text and images are compiled into a draft in the CMS (e.g., WordPress) and a notification is sent to a human editor for final review and approval before publishing.

 - Tools: Zapier, Make, n8n, OpenAI API, Anthropic Claude, Jasper.